schu4276/3601-lab2_client-server/README.md

 What you need to do:
 - Sign into [Travis-CI.org][travis] with your GitHub account.

-> Protip: We'd recommend having everyone in your group do this.
+> Protip: We'd recommend having everyone in your group do this; you'll all want to have set up on Travis-CI.org eventually, so best to do it now.

 > :bangbang: Make sure you go to *.org* and _not_ *.com*.
 Travis-CI has both a `.org` and a `.com` version for their free and paid